Do English Studies students get the learning resources they need?

 Are core texts available when needed?

-Demand for core readings often exceeds supply at peak times.
-Increase digital licences, ensure short‑loan print copies are available, and run “resource readiness” checks before term starts to verify availability and capacity for high‑demand texts.
-Review reading lists each term to align licences with actual usage.
+When core readings are unavailable at peak times, students lose momentum and seminar discussion weakens.
+Increase digital licences, keep short-loan print copies available, and run "resource readiness" checks before term starts to confirm capacity for high-demand texts.
+Review reading lists each term to align licences with actual usage rather than historical assumptions.

 How should course materials be curated and taught?